cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Other values, including compile-time constant expressions (e.g. `5 * 3`) and non-constant mlog values (e.g. `@links`)
 are not allowed.

-> [!NOTE]
-> Correct execution of the program is only guaranteed if the value assigned to the program parameter in the compiled
-> code is constant.
-When assigning a non-constant value (for example `@links`) to a program parameter, the behavior
-> of the program is generally undefined.

 In Mindcode, program parameters are global (can be accessed from main code and all functions) even when their names contain lower case letters, and once declared, are read-only.
 It is not allowed to assign a new value to them: